taj-ny/kwin-gestures/README.md

 # Input Actions
-Highly customizable input handler built on top of libinput and KWin.
+Customizable input handler built on top of libinput and KWin.
 It is currently in a very early stage of development.

 Supported environments: Plasma 6 Wayland

 # Features
 - Mouse gestures: press, stroke, swipe, wheel
-  - Requires Plasma 6.3
+  - **Requires Plasma 6.3**
   - Activated by pressing mouse button(s), keyboard modifier(s) or both
-  - Customizable start positions (edge, corner, middle, quadrant etc.)
-  - Mouse buttons can still be used for normal clicks and swipes (a small delay is introduced)
+  - Mouse buttons can still be used for normal clicks and motion (a small delay for button presses is introduced, can be changed)
   - Supports horizontal scrolling wheels
 - Touchpad gestures: pinch, press, rotate, stroke, swipe
-  - Supports 2-finger strokes and swipes by reinterpreting scroll events
+  - Supports 2-finger motion gestures by treating scroll events as swipe events
-- Actions: run command, simulate input (low-latency, no external tools or input group required), invoke Plasma global shortcut
-  - Can be executed at a specific point of the gesture's lifecycle (begin, update, end, cancel), allowing for complex gestures like 3-finger window drag or alt+tab window switching without them being hard-coded
-  - Update actions can repeat at a specified interval
-- Conditions: Window class, state
-- Specify how a gesture should be performed
+- Many different ways of performing gestures, can be combined
+  - Begin/end position(s) (mouse only for now): Rectangle(s) where the gesture must begin and/or end
   - Pressed keyboard modifiers
   - Pressed mouse buttons
   - Speed: fast, slow
-  - Start position (mouse only for now): Rectangle(s) where the gesture must be started, specified as percentages of the device's size
   - Threshold (min and/or max): Time for press gestures, distance for all others
+- Stroke gestures: draw any shape
+- Actions: run command, simulate input (low-latency, no external tools or input group required), invoke Plasma global shortcut
+  - Executed at a specific point of the gesture's lifecycle (begin, update, end, cancel), allowing for complex gestures like 3-finger window drag or alt+tab without them being hard-coded
+  - Update actions can repeat at a specified interval
-- Bi-directional pinch/rotate/swipe gestures - change direction during a gesture and start executing different update actions - useful for gestures like volume control
+- Bi-directional motion gestures: change direction during a gesture and start executing different update actions - useful for gestures like volume control
-- Overrides built-in Plasma gestures if a custom one is activated
-- Stroke gestures - draw any shape
+- Conditions: Window class, state
+- Blocks input events when necessary

 # Installation
 <details>